About Rupin Pass Trek

 Day 3 - Sewa to Jhaka - 10 Km.

-Eat enough and stretch your body well for today's trail to Jhaka via Gosangu.
-The trail is landslide prone and routes are so variant that a gentle wide stretch suddenly turns to a narrow trail.
-Trek start by crossing a crop field and a sudden entrance to a forest, so thick that you will feel its dusk, even on a bright sunny day.
-Further, you will come across two bridges on the road heading to Kwar Cross the iron bridge and join the left trail which going forward merge with the hanging trail going to Jiksun Village.
-At this point you need to carefully follow the instructions of your Trek Leader as the trail is very uncertain, narrow & almost hanging on the steep slope of the mountain.
-Moving forward on the trail with sudden changes in sceneries you will reach Jiksun.
-Relax yourself there for another snaky climb of 3.5 kms to Jhaka.
-The one hour trail is again through the mixed forests of Deodar and walnut and is considered among best of the trails of Rupin Pass.
+Our trail today is to Jhaka via Gosangu, so make sure to have enough rest, food and stretch.
+This trail is landslide prone as we start crossing a crop field and enter into the forest that is very thick not to feel the bright sunny day.
+Moving further we will come across two bridges on the road heading to Kwar.
+Cross the iron bridge and join the left trail which going forward merge with the hanging path going to Jiksun Village.
+Follow the instruction of your trek leader carefully as the trail is very uncertain, narrow & almost hanging on the steep slope of the mountain.
+As we reach Jiksun, we will notice a peaceful change all of a sudden.
+Relax and reflex enough as we have another snaky climb of 35kms to Jhaka which is through the forest of deodar and walnut.

 Day 4 - Jhaka to Saruwas Thatch - 7 Km.